 Bacteria can also trigger immune cells to overreact, leading to the development of certain autoimmune diseases.
 But, bacteria may have a positive effect on our immune system by teaching our immune cells how to react properly to environmental triggers.

 A recent study in Pediatrics found that when pregnant women took probiotics, or healthy bacteria, during pregnancy it had a protective effect against their unborn child developing allergies later in life.
 Babies who were exposed to the healthy bacteria in probiotics in the womb or received probiotics supplements after they were born had a 12% lower risk of developing allergies to food or environmental triggers.

 The researchers who conducted this study believe that exposing children to bacteria early on can help them develop a stronger immune system and learn to react correctly to certain environmental triggers, instead of overreacting to benign triggers, as in the case of allergies.

 As our understanding of the role of microbiome in our bodies continues to grow, especially as it relates to the interaction of bacteria and our immune system, we may find that exposure to certain bacteria can actually cause us to have fewer allergies overall.

-Instead you may want to consider getting probiotics from fermented foods such as yoghurt, kimchee, tempeh, miso, Kefir, or sauerkraut.
-Foods high in fiber provide food for bacteria in the digestive system so try to include at least 25 grams of high fiber foods per day from fruits, vegetables, and whole grains.
+Instead, you may want to consider getting probiotics from fermented foods such as yoghurt, kimchee, tempeh, miso, Kefir, or sauerkraut.
+Foods high in fibre provide food for bacteria in the digestive system so try to include at least 25 grams of high fibre foods per day from fruits, vegetables, and whole grains.

 As scientists learn more about the complex relationship between bacteria and our health new cures for common ailments may turn out to be as simple as altering the microbial ecosystem in our bodies.